Let’s make efforts to reduce audit infractions - Head of Local Government Service

-Dr Nana Ato Arthur, Head of Local Government Service, has challenged Chief Directors/Regional Coordinating Directors (RCDs) of the Service to make conscious efforts to “hugely” reduce audit infractions in their regions.
+Dr Nana Ato Arthur, Head of Local Government Service, has challenged Chief Directors/Regional Coordinating Directors (RCDs) of the Service to make conscious efforts to “hugely” reduce audit infractions.

 He said that could be achieved by adhering to audit recommendations and responding to breaches raised through auditing within the stipulated time.